-- 1. The mastery of general medical skills including: - A. Accurate and complete medical history in a timely fashion (10-15 min) - B. Client communication - C. Complete medical examination and correlation of findings (10-15 min) - D. Complete and accurate record keeping (medical, client communication and financial)
+- 1. The mastery of general medical techniques including: - A. Accurate and complete medical history in a timely fashion (10-15 min) - B. Client communication - C. Complete medical examination and correlation of findings (10-15 min) - D. Complete and accurate record keeping (medical, client communication and financial) - E. Understanding and implementation of preventative and public health measures for clients and their pets - F. Understanding the importance of obtaining a complete nutritional history and tailoring a specific nutritional plan for the individual patient.

-- E. Understanding and implementation of preventative and public health measures for clients and their pets - F. Understanding the importance of obtaining a complete nutritional history and tailoring a specific nutritional plan for the individual patient. - G. Knowing the proper "next step" and initiating the next step in health care of patients, e.g., manage and treat the case, further diagnostic work-up, referral of the case - H. Enhancing basic laboratory and specimen collection skills - I. Understanding and implementing Fear Free methods for working with cats and dogs - J. Knowing how to formulate and discuss various levels of treatment options - 2.
-Practice Management skills development - A. Computer information management - B. Client communication skills: - I. in-person examination room communication - II. telephone communication - III. written discharge instructions using client-friendly terminology - IV. professional marketing strategies - V. effectively discuss various levels of treatment options - C. Public education and relations - I. improving the client's knowledge of health care - II. making clients "feel good" about the veterinary care being provided - 3.
-Imparting a strong sense of economy and accountability in conduct of practice - A. Practicing in as time efficient manner as one can within the constraints of a teaching hospital - B. Providing reasonable options - 4.
-Self-directed teaching.
-Students should be encouraged to learn about all aspects of veterinary medicine using various resources in the Pet Health and Nutrition Center, computer on line searches, or the College Library. - 5.
-Emphasis on relevant case/instructional materials
+- G. Knowing the proper "next step" and initiating the next step in health care of patients, e.g., manage and treat the case, further diagnostic work-up, referral of the case

+- H. Enhancing basic laboratory and specimen collection skills

+- 2. Practice Management skill development

+- A. Computer information management

+- B. Client communication skills:

+- I. examination room

+- II. telephone communication

+- III. written discharge instructions

+- IV. professional marketing strategies

+- C. Public education and relations

+- I. improving the client's knowledge of health care

+- II. making clients "feel good" about the veterinary care being provided

+- 3. Imparting a strong sense of economy and accountability in conduct of practice

+- A. practicing in a time efficient manner

+- B. providing reasonable options

+- 4. Self-directed teaching.
+Students should be encouraged to learn about all aspects of veterinary medicine using various resources in the Pet Health and Nutrition Center, computer on line searches, or the College Library.

+- 5. Emphasis on relevant case/instructional materials

+- A. specific "learning issues"

+- B. preventive medicine issues and products